 - Volcanic Rock Flows - Jasper Lake and the west end of Eddy Lake.

-- Cherty Iron-Formation - a combination of magnetic, hematitic, and sulfide-rich layers can be viewed at the Tower-Soudan mine and nearby areas.
+- Cherty Iron-Formation - is a combination of magnetic, hematitic, and sulfide-rich layers.
+See them at the Tower-Soudan mine and nearby areas.

-- Graywackes and Slates - can be easily found through out the Knife and Little Knife lake areas.
-Slate was used by the Native Americans to make spears, knives, and arrow points.
-This is how Knife and Little Knife received their names.
+- Graywackes and Slates - find this through out the Knife and Little Knife lake areas.
+Native Americans use slate to make spears, knives, and arrow points.
+Knife and Little Knife received their names from these slate arrows.

-- Saganaga Batholith - a pinkish gray granite that can be viewed in lakes running southwest from Saganaga to Ensign Lake.
+- Saganaga Batholith - a pinkish gray granite in lakes running southwest from Saganaga to Ensign Lake.

-- Vermilion Batholith - made up of primarily granite this formation can be viewed from Snowbank Lake northeast through Crooked to LacLaCroix Lake.
+- Vermilion Batholith - primarily a granite formation existing from Snowbank Lake northeast through Crooked to LacLaCroix Lake.

 THE NIGHT SKY

 The beauty of the northern lights begin as solar flares that move into space creating solar winds.
 As the winds travel towards the earth, they are caught up in Birkland currents that exist outside the earth's atmosphere.
-The currents are pulled into the earth's atmosphere and contain highly excited electrons.
+The currents enter the earth's atmosphere containing highly excited electrons.
 As the electrons pass through the atmosphere they collide with either oxygen or nitrogen atoms.
 The varying green, reds and blues that we visibly see are the result of these collisions.

-The northern lights are constantly occurring 24 hours a day in what is called the auroral ovals that exist above the north and south poles.
-Since northern lights are viewed from the ground and not space, the best times to view northern lights are on clear evenings closest to the new moon.
+The northern lights are constantly occurring 24 hours a day as the auroral ovals.
+These auroral ovals exist above the north and south poles.
+The best times to view northern lights are on clear evenings, closest to the new moon.
 They keep no schedule, so patience and vigilance on the part of the viewer is a must.
-Sometimes the northern lights will appear as little more than a light green haze just above the north shore tree line - other nights be prepared for a show of greens, red and blues that entertain for hours.
+Sometimes the northern lights will appear as little more than a light green haze just above the north shore tree line.
+On other nights, you will see a show of greens, red and blues that entertain for hours.